 How to Enter a Lease and Generate an Invoice

 Our Process, Policies, (and more advice)

-- It is your responsibility to generate the lease invoice and provide it to your landlord (if you represent them) or to the landlord's agent (if you're representing the tenant.)
+- It is your responsibility to provide the lease invoice to your landlord (if you represent them) or to the landlord's agent (if you're representing the tenant.)

 - If you've collected the first month's rent from the tenant as payment, we do not accept personal checks.
 Any personal check from a tenant will simply be destroyed.